 - Looked at metallurgy products e.g. a furnace

-- Lack of interest in other categories
+- Is uninterested in other categories

 If a visitor behaves in this way, can we be sure they are a tinker?
-Are we confident enough to personalize the website to the needs of a tinker (and alienate tailors soldiers, and sailors?).
+Are we confident enough to personalize the website to the needs of a tinker (and alienate tailors, soldiers, and sailors?).
 Do content creators need to hedge their bets on what content to deliver?

-Implicit grouping can get it very wrong e.g. a woman begins looking for baby clothing for a friend and is targeted with baby food and diaper promotions.
+Implicit grouping can get it very wrong e.g. a woman looking for baby clothing for a friend is targeted with baby food and diaper promotions.
 It can also be tricky to transition from one group to another as would be required when a purchase is made, or a visitor's personal circumstances change.

 Implicitly adding individuals to groups can be challenging.
 This fascinating article at Data Science Central explains the dangers of using averages to make predictions about a given individual.
 People have so many traits that averaging them to determine their group is likely to result in personalizations that meet the needs of nobody - people are jagged!

 The jaggedness principle says that by measuring a trait across a large population, half will be above average, and half below but if multiple traits are measured, across all traits, very few individuals will be average.
 This is important to keep in mind when developing a personalization strategy.
-Averages are not sufficiently granular to be used to create like-minded groups used for personalization.
+Averages are not sufficiently granular to be used to create like-minded groups for personalization.